Reform Party of the United States of America: 2010

-Pat Choate in an April 28, 2010 interview with Monmouth University's student newspaper remained suspicious of the Tea Party movement, saying: "At these [Tea Party] events, a professional Republican always speaks.
+In an April 28, 2010 interview with Monmouth University's student newspaper, Pat Choate remained suspicious of the Tea Party movement, saying: "At these [Tea Party] events, a professional Republican always speaks.
 What to me is questionable is that the Tea Parties endorse candidates, but never endorse Democrats—they seem to be a front for the Republican Party.
 We were seen as very serious.
 Perot gave millions, we fielded candidates, and we were a real threat to the status quo.
 The media treats the Tea Parties as a sign of dissatisfaction, and views them skeptically."

 Kristin M. Davis, the Manhattan madam involved in the Eliot Spitzer scandal, announced on June 27, 2010, that she was running for governor on an independent line in New York State using the name, Reform Party without Reform Party authorization after failing to secure the Libertarian Party nomination.
 Davis condemned the Democrats and Republicans for catering to wealthy white males, saying: "Where are the women, the Hispanics, the African-Americans, and the gay people?
 We must reject their tired old thinking...."

-On June 29, 2010, Reform Party National Committee chairman David Collison sent Davis a cease-and-desist notice demanding that she immediately change the name under which she was seeking to run for governor.
+On June 29, 2010, Reform Party National Committee chairman David Collison delivered Davis a cease-and-desist notice demanding that she immediately change the name under which she was seeking to run for governor.
 Davis made no attempt to obtain permission to run as an official Reform Party candidate, and therefore withdrew her use of the Reform Party name.
 Davis was not a member of the Reform Party.
 Davis changed her Independent Ballot Line name and filed as an independent candidate by obtaining the required signatures needed in New York State to run for governor on the "Anti-Prohibition" line.